First globalization: Trade

 Integration during the First globalization period can be demonstrated in many ways.
 The volume of international flows, the ratio of commodity trade to GDP and the cost of moving goods or factors of production across borders are a few of the measures, which help us show the increasing trade trend between 1870 and 1914.
 The third mentioned measure shows up in the international price gaps and for example, the price gap of wheat between Liverpool and Chicago fell from 57,6% to 15,6%, and the price gap of bacon between London and Cincinnati fell from 92,5% to 17,9%.

 Many factors contributed to the growth of international trade.
-Falling transportation cost, reduction of trade barriers and move to free trade in several countries are just a few of those factors.
+Falling transportation cost, reduction of trade barriers and the move to free trade in several countries are just a few of these factors.
 Europe was a net exporter of manufacturers and a net importer of primary products.
-New World exchanged food and raw materials for European manufactured goods.
+The New World exchanged food and raw materials for European manufactured goods.
 This ended up being beneficial for European workers because, in the era where a large portion of income was still spent on food, cheaper transport meant cheaper food and thus higher real wages.
 However, it was not so beneficial for farmers.
-Only in countries that retained agricultural free trade, like the United Kingdom, were less vulnerable to the price and rent reductions that globalization implied.
+Only countries that retained agricultural free trade, like the United Kingdom, were less vulnerable to the price and rent reductions that globalization implied.
 Trade between industrialized economies was the prevalent form of trade before 1914.

 Capital

 International capital market integration was impressive during this period.
-By 1914, foreign assets accounted for nearly 20% of the worlds GDP.
-A figure, that was not measured again until the 1970s.
+By 1914, foreign assets accounted for nearly 20% of the world GDP, a figure that was not measured again until the 1970s.
 Europe was the main moving power.
 In 1914, over 87% of total foreign investment belonged to European countries.
 While economic institutions and policies helped with the expend of international capital integration, the absence of military conflict between main lending countries and reduction in exchange-rate risk and transaction due to the gold standard kicked off the trend.

 Investment went in economies with exploitable natural resources rather than economies with cheap labour.
 The target was not to internationalize production but to facilitate access to raw materials, which Europe was not able to produce in great quantities.
 Therefore, international investment was highly concentrated.
 Investment mainly went into the construction of railways, land improvement, housing and other social projects that made it more pleasant for workers and beneficial for European consumers.